codess-aus/Oredev-Imposter-Syndrome/docs/imposter-syndrome.md

 ![Imposter Syndrome](assets/Imposter1.png)

 Imposter Syndrome is the feeling that you don't belong or aren't good enough, even when you are!
-Many Pythonistas experience this at some point in their journey.
+Many developers experience this at some point in their journey.

 ---